 Although it may already seem like summer—with record-breaking temperatures in some areas this week—spring has actually just arrived, and with it, the chance to explore some of the country’s finest historic estates and gardens.
-Here The Magazine ANTIQUES has selected a few favorites, with the slideshow below offering a taste of some “green design.”
+Here The Magazine ANTIQUES has selected a few favorites which offer a taste of some “green design.”

 The Fells, Newbury, New Hampshire

 The summer retreat of American statesman and author John Milton Hay, the Fells features 1,000 acres overlooking Lake Sunapee.
 Its 22-room colonial revival style Main House was renovated from a 1890s cottage by the New York City architect Prentice Sanger in 1915, and the formal gardens were designed by Alice Appleton Hay (the wife of Hay’s son Clarence, who inherited the estate in 1905).
 In spring, the Fells welcomes visitors with lilacs, azaleas, rhododendrons, and mountain laurel.
 The grounds include a 100-foot long perennial border planted with iris, delphinium, hollyhocks, and phlox; a rose terrace; the wooded Old Garden from 1909; and an extensive hillside rock garden featuring 600 species and cultivars of rock garden and alpine plants.

 Complementing the gardens and grounds, a new exhibition of sculpture by over twenty artists, Animal Attractions, will open on May 23, and runs through October 12.
 An accompanying gallery exhibit opens on June 28 (from 10 am to 4 pm when the Main House is open).